Places that offer something just a bit better, a bit different, a bit special...

 Dulse & Brose, Portree

-During 2015 and 2016 there was a lot of development of eating places on Skye.
+In recent years there has been a lot of development of eating places on Skye.
 In the summer, demand is still outstripping supply - especially in Portree.
-One of the best of the recent crop is Dulse & Brose at the Bosville Hotel on Bosville Terrace.
+One of the best of the newer restaurants is Dulse & Brose at the Bosville Hotel on Bosville Terrace.

 The Edinbane Inn is probably the best pub on Skye.
 It's run with style and real passion for getting things right, from the atmosphere in the bar to the food on your plate.
 The food is very much better than you would usually find in a pub in this part of the world, but it's not too pricey.
 It's beautifully cooked, presented and served - and all in a very attractive dining area.